- Rock salt, for baking

 - Spoon the sour cream onto 4 plates and top with the gnocchi and pastrami ragù.
 Garnish with the chives and serve.

-Make Ahead The recipe can be prepared through Step 5 and refrigerated separately overnight.
+The recipe can be prepared through Step 5 and refrigerated separately overnight.
 Bring the gnocchi to room temperature before proceeding.

 Vibrant, spicy Barbera d’Alba is a nice complement to the smoky, spicy pastrami here.